gimlet-io/gimlet-documentation/src/pages/docs/setting-up-dns-and-https.md

   - On the "Basics" tab set the "Port" your app is listening on
   - Then on the "Ingress" tab set the following
     - "Host Name" to `your-app.test.mycompany.com` if you expose services under `test.mycompany.com`.
-In this tutorial we use nip.io `reactjs-test-app.100.200.0.2.nip.io`
+In this tutorial I use nip.io so I set the host name to `reactjs-test-app.100.200.0.2.nip.io`
     - and add an "Annotation" with key `kubernetes.io/ingress.class` and value `nginx`.
+This some Kubernetes specific boilerplate, this is how we tell Kubernetes to associate the `Ingress` resource to Nginx.

 ![](/ingress-settings.png)